What ages go to your camp?

 How is lost and found handled?

 We work very hard to send campers home with all they brought.
 Whatever a camper brings to camp is her own responsibility to keep track of; we are not liable for items that remain lost at camp.
 We regularly police our grounds and return items to campers while they are still in camp.
-When something is found after camp, we return it to the camper COD.

 Can my child be in a cabin with her friend?

 Usually.
-Campers of the same age can request to be in the cabin with each other.
+Campers of the same grade can request to be in the cabin with each other.
 You must express this preference on your application.
 We honor as many of these requests as possible, but cannot guarantee you will be in a cabin with a particular person.

 If you have not listed this information on your application and want to request a cabin mate, email us the information.
 The earlier we receive a request, the more likely we are to be able to honor it.